How does the school know if pupils need extra help and what should I do if I think my child may have special educational needs?

 How will the curriculum be matched to my child’s needs?

 Pupils have full access to the curriculum, which is differentiated for their needs.
 Pupils are asked to work to their ability, giving enough challenge to engage them, whilst also being accessible.
-We teach pupils who are working at P Scales (below Level 1) all the way up to Level 8.
-Pupils take Entry Level Qualifications, GCSE’s in all subjects as well as equivalents such as NCFE and BTEC Qualifications.
+We teach pupils who are working at Level 1 all the way up to Level 8.
+Pupils take Entry Level Qualifications, GCSE’s in all subjects as well as equivalents such as NCFE, Functional Skills and BTEC Qualifications.
 We also offer Industry Standard Education.
 When entering Year 9, pupils have access to a personalised curriculum where pupils continue to receive Core teaching, but can also opt for other qualifications that may be of interest to them, or that are needed for particular career choices.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 On entry pupils are assessed in reading, comprehension, spelling and mathematics.
-Six weeks after admission, the school has a Post Admission Meeting (PAM) which highlights areas where interventions may be appropriate.
-This includes information and curriculum levels for each subject.
+Six weeks after admission, the school has a Post Admission Report (PAR) which highlights areas where interventions may be appropriate.
+This includes information and assessment points for each subject.
 Assessment data is collected six times per year.
-This is then analysed by our SEN-DCo and Director of Learning responsible for Core.
+This is then analysed by our Senior Leadership Team.
 Pupils not making expected progress due to literacy or numeracy difficulties are then identified and are enrolled on a suitable intervention programme.
 Their progress is then analysed in the next round of assessments.
 After this, the school collects and formally analyses assessment data on all pupils three times a year.
 This information is then used to target additional in class support and Options choices.

-Parents/carers receive two written reports a year and are invited to one Parents Evening.
+Parents/carers receive a written report once per academic year and are invited to one Parents Evening.
 As pupils are all fully statemented, they also have an Annual Review, which parents/carers are asked to attend.
-In addition to this, each pupil’s IEP is reviewed three times a year to ensure that targets are still applicable and manageable.
+In addition to this, each pupil’s EHCP outcomes are reviewed three times a year to ensure that targets are still applicable and manageable.
 Weekly phone calls are made to parents/carers by the child’s Key Worker to let them know of any issues that have been raised and general behaviour throughout the week.

-Staff at The Wooldands Academy are always available to talk to if you are unsure of how to support pupils.
+Staff at Woodlands Academy are always available to talk to if you are unsure of how to support pupils.
 We can give advice or put parents/carers in touch with any outside agencies that may be able to support you in particular cases.

 What support will there be for my child’s overall well being?

-The safety and well being of all pupils at The Woodlands Academy is a priority.
+The safety and well-being of all pupils at Woodlands Academy is a priority.
 All staff are trained in first aid, Team Teach and Child Protection.
 Senior Leaders are also trained in Safeguarding.

 The Pastoral Team consists of trained counsellors who can offer pupils timetabled sessions when needed or on a ‘drop in’ basis.